Beauty Products and Skincare Ingredients to Avoid While Pregnant

 Dihydroxyacetone is a chemical used in many spray self-tanners.
 The chemical reacts with the dead layers of skin on your body and is seen as a safer alternative to sun tanning.
 Although it’s not absorbed into the body, it can be inhaled during application and is unhealthy for you and your baby.

-It can be hard to decipher the complicated labels on many of the products we use every day, but watching out for these ingredients and sticking to products that are specifically labeled as not having them can help you make sure you and your baby stay healthy.
+It can be hard to decipher the complicated labels on many of the products we use every day, but watching out for these skincare ingredients to avoid during pregnancy and sticking to beauty products that are specifically labeled as not having them can help you make sure you and your baby stay healthy.
 You should also talk to your doctor about any products that you’re considering using while pregnant.